yayandev/yanzpanel-filament/README.md

     npm run build
     php artisan serve

+    note :
+    You should run `shield:install --fresh` instead to refresh the Core package tables and setup shield.?
+No!

     - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

     'email'     =   'superadmin@gmail.com'